Generic Name: ethinyl estradiol and norgestimate (ETH i nil ES tra DYE ol and nor JES ti mate)

 How should I take birth control pills?

-You will take your first pill on the first day of your period or on the first Sunday after your period begins.
-You may need to use back-up birth control, such as condoms or a spermicide, when you first start using this medicine.
+You may need to use back-up birth control, such as condoms with spermicide, when you first start using this medicine.
 Follow your doctor's instructions.

 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.